pilcrowonpaper/pilcrow/src/posts/gdpr-analytics.md

 > (...) any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;

-Any data that is linked to a single, or just a handful of users, is considered personal data.
-Names and home addresses are obvious examples, but it also includes online identifiers such as IP addresses, emails, usernames, and session ids.
-This is mentioned in recital 30:
+'Natural person' is likely for clarifying that it doesn't apply to companies or dead people.
+Any data we consider "personal data" is included, like names and home addresses.
+But it also includes data that "indirectly" identifies a person.
+Recital 30:

 > Natural persons may be associated with online identifiers (...) such as internet protocol addresses, cookie identifiers (...)

+From this, I think we can assume means any data that is linked to a single user, including via their device, is considered personal data.
+IP addresses, session ids, user ids, and usernames fit that description.
 It does not matter whether you can extract meaningful personal info or not.
 If you can (re)identify the user, it's considered personal data.
-I think this is obvious with "cookie identifiers" being mentioned.
-This means user ids and id used for pixel tags are included as well.

 Unique identifiers, regardless of the method used to generate it (including fingerprinting), are personal data.
 Encrypting or hashing the data, a process referred to as 'pseudonymization,' may affect the fines when there's a data breach, but the resulting output is still considered personal data.